AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/FAQ.md

 ### What versions of Angular are supported?

-Msal Angular v3 is in alpha and currently supports Angular 15 and 16.
+MSAL Angular v3 is in alpha and currently supports Angular 15 and 16.

-Msal Angular v2 supports Angular 9, 10, 11, 12, 13 and 14.
+MSAL Angular v2 supports Angular 9, 10, 11, 12, 13 and 14.

 ### Does `@azure/msal-angular` support Server Side Rendering?

 Yes, server side rendering is supported through Angular universal.
-See our doc [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/angular-universal.md) for more information.
+See our doc [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/angular-universal.md) for more information.

 ### Can `@azure/msal-angular` be used with Internet Explorer?

+MSAL Angular v3 no longer supports Internet Explorer.

-Yes, `@azure/msal-angular` does support IE 11.
-More information can on configuration can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/ie-support.md).
+MSAL Angular v2 and earlier supports IE 11.
+More information on configuration can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-lts/lib/msal-angular/docs/v2-docs/ie-support.md).

 ## Can `@azure/msal-angular` be used with Microsoft Graph JavaScript SDK?